Reva Adi Utama

-Reva Adi Utama (born 1 September 1996), is an Indonesian professional footballer who plays as a full-back for Liga 1 club Madura United.
+Reva Adi Utama (born 1 September 1996) is an Indonesian professional footballer who plays as a left-back for Liga 1 club PSIM Yogyakarta.

 Club career

 Badak Lampung

 In 2019, Reva Adi signed a contract with Indonesian Liga 1 club Badak Lampung.
 He made his debut on 1 September 2019 in a match against Persija Jakarta at the Patriot Candrabaga Stadium, Bekasi.

-Barito Putera
+PS Barito Putera

 He was signed for Barito Putera to play in the Liga 1 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persebaya Surabaya

 In 2021, Reva Adi signed a contract with Indonesian Liga 1 club Persebaya Surabaya.
 He made his debut on 24 September 2021 in a match against Bhayangkara at the Si Jalak Harupat Stadium, Soreang.

 Madura United

 Reva was signed for Madura United to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 July 2022 in a match against Barito Putera at the Gelora Ratu Pamelingan Stadium, Pamekasan.